Technical article

 Changed requirements as part of the Machinery Regulation

 Most of the legal requirements of the Machinery Directive can also be found in the new Machinery Regulation (EU) 2023/1230.
 However, the revision has also resulted in amended or completely new essential health and safety requirements (EHSRs for short), such as "Protection against corrosion" (Annex III, 1.1.9) or "Risk of contact with live overhead lines" (Annex II, 3.5.4.), so that harmonised standards must at least be reviewed and, if necessary, adapted to the new requirements of the regulation.
-You can find an overview of the most important changes to the new Machinery Regulation 2023/1230 in our technical article on the new Machinery Regulation
+You can find an overview of the most important changes to the new Machinery Regulation 2023/1230 in our technical article on the new Machinery Regulation.

 The topic of harmonised standards was already communicated in the first draft of the new Machinery Regulation 2021, which was published for public comment.
 In a position paper, CEN/CENELEC pointed out the difficulty of adapting all harmonised standards to the new requirements within the deadline set by the EU Commission until they come into force (30 months).
 At that time, an extension of the deadline from 30 to 36 months was proposed, but this was not taken into account when the regulation was finally published in June 2023.